Comfort and Support for Those Who Need it Most

 Hospice is specialized care for those facing terminal illness, focusing on comfort and quality of life.
 Sprenger Hospice Care is comprised of professionals dedicated to delivering compassionate, patient-centered care, whether in a residential home, apartment, retirement campus, assisted living community, nursing center, or hospital setting.
 Please contact us at 330-486-6092.

 Our Caring Team

-Our expert team of professionals are specially-trained in hospice and end-of-life care while promoting open communication between the patient, family and staff.
+Sprenger Hospice Care's expert team of professionals is specially-trained in hospice and end-of-life care, while promoting open communication among the patient, family and staff.

 Emotional and Spiritual Support

-Our staff genuinely care about each facet of a patient's well-being, including their emotional state.
+Our staff genuinely cares about each facet of a patient's well-being, including their emotional state.

 Guidance and Decision-Making